Body Piercing as a Career - A Guide to Apprenticeship and Getting Started.

 Going through a formal apprenticeship is really the only way to learn to pierce professionally.
 Yes, there are a number of weekend course that can get you started and sure you could try to teach yourself but the reality is that the only way you are going to learn the art is from an established Body Piercer.
 Also, there are no shortcuts.
 An apprenticeship can in some cases take a year or two to complete.
 Also as I mentioned before, it's a never-ending education.

 I've had a number of apprentices over the years.
 Some continued to pierce afterward and others moved on to other careers for financial reasons or burn out.
-Depending on the studio, time of year and the volume of piercings they do, it might take a long time to complete and there might be a lot of downtime.
+Depending on the studio, time of year and the volume of piercings they do, it might take a long time to complete and there might be a lot of downtimes.
 You have to be willing to be there for both the busy times and the slow ones.
 You will more than likely be required to clean, sterilize jewelry and equipment and whatever else may need doing.
 Also, you will not in most cases be paid to do it.
 Depending on where you live, you may have to move to elsewhere to find someone willing to apprentice you.

 Types of Apprenticeship Programs:

 Everyone does this differently but it's my experience that these are the most common apprentice programs.
-Each has their own advantages and disadvantages.
+Each has its own advantages and disadvantages.
 You will need to figure out what is going to work for you financially and give you the education and support you need.

 - Apprenticeship Leading to Employment - The most common form of apprenticeship and what I normally do.
 It is a long-term apprenticeship that will lead to working as a sub-contract at the studio.
 You will normally pay a fee up front for a couple of reasons, first, off they are educating you in a skill and trade and to show your commitment.
 As you progress in your apprenticeship, you will begin to make a percentage of the piercing fees on each piercing you do.
 The long-term goal is to get to a point where you are piercing on your own but at the studio.
 There is usually an agreement that you will not work at another studio in the area for a set period of time.